-On behalf of the more than 364,000 members of the Fraternal Order of Police, we strongly urge all Members of the U.S. House of Representatives to support and pass H. J. Res.
-42 to protect the safety of the public in Washington, D.C. and the rights of the officers that keep the District safe.
+On behalf of the more than 367,000 members of the Fraternal Order of Police, we hope the Senate will vote to protect the safety of the public in Washington, D.C. and the rights of the officers that keep the District safe.
 If I can provide any additional information in support of this resolution, please do not hesitate to contact me or Executive Director Jim Pasco in our Washington, D.C. office.